NCEAS/metadig-engine/docs/developer-guide.md

 ### Running Locally

-The metadig-engine assessment function can be called directly, without using metadig-controller and metadig-worker.
+In order to quickly test an updated assessment suite or new functionality, the  metadig-engine assessment program can be called directly, without using metadig-controller and metadig-worker.
 This is done by calling the metadig-engine main Java class from the metadig-engine development working directory:

 doc="${workDir}/test/ADC/doi:10.18739_A2W08WG3R.xml"
 sysmeta="${workDir}/test/ADC/doi:10.18739_A2W08WG3R.sm"